ericbulloch/kwmd/write_ups/try_hack_me/heartbleed.md

 It is obvious that this exploit needs SSL or TLS.
 Since TLS is the successor of SSL and SSLv3 is totally broken I will just talk about using TLS for an https connection in this room.

-In order to perform the heartbeat request (the request that causes the heartbleed attack), you need to have a connection with the server.
-Below are the minimum requests and responses for a heartbleed attack.
+In order to perform the heartbeat request (the request that causes the HeartBleed attack), you need to have a connection with the server.
+Below are the minimum requests and responses for a HeartBleed attack.

 | Step | Description | Who sends it |
 | ---- | ----------- | ------------ |